Porsche 928: Later variants

 In the 1982 model year, two special models were introduced for different markets.
 North America received 202 "Weissach Edition" cars, featuring champagne gold metallic paint, matching brushed gold flat disc wheels, two-tone leather interior, a production number plaque on the dashboard, and a three-piece Porsche luggage set.
 It's worth noting that these cars were believed not to be equipped with S spoilers, despite the availability of S spoilers in the U.S. during this period as part of the "Competition Group" option.
-The "Weissach Edition" option was also offered for the US market 911 for the 1980 model year and the 924 for the 1981 model year.
+A "Weissach Edition" option was also offered for the US market 911 for the 1980 model year and on the 924 for the 1981 model year.

-141 special "50th Jubilee" 928 S models were available outside the U.S. and Canada to celebrate the company's 50-year existence as a car manufacturer.
+140 special "50th Jubilee" 928 S models were made available outside the U.S. and Canada in late 1981, to celebrate the company's 50-year existence as a car manufacturer.
 This model is also sometimes referred to as the "Ferry Porsche Edition" because his signature was embroidered into the front seats.
 It featured meteor metallic paint and was fitted with flat disc wheels, wine red leather and special striped fabric seat centers.
 Similar 911 and 924 specials were also made for world markets.

-Porsche updated the North American 928 S for 1985, replacing the 4.7 L SOHC engine with a new 5.0 L DOHC unit sporting four valves per cylinder and producing 288 hp.
+Porsche updated the North American 928 S for 1985, replacing the 4.7 L SOHC engine with a new 5.0-liter DOHC unit sporting four valves per cylinder and producing 288 hp.
 Seats were also updated to a new style, these cars are sometimes unofficially called S3 to distinguish them from 16-valve "S" models.
-European models kept a 4.7 L engine, which was somewhat more powerful as standard, though lower 9.3:1 compression 32-valve engine together with catalytic converters became an option in some European countries and Australia for 1986.
+European models kept the 4.7 engine, which was somewhat more powerful as standard, though a lower compression (9.3:1) 32-valve engine together with catalytic converters became an option in some European countries and Australia for 1986.
 In 1986, revised suspension settings, larger brakes with 4-piston callipers, and a modified exhaust system was available on the 928S, marking the final changes to old body style cars.
 These were straight from the 928S4, which was to debut a few months later.
 These changes came starting from VIN 1001, which means that the first thousand 1986 cars had the old brakes, but later cars had this equipment available.
 This later 1986 model is sometimes referred to as a 19861/2 or 1986.5 because of these changes.
 The name is a little misleading as more than 3/4 of the 1986 production had these updates.